 Communication between high school youth and teachers/advisors / RE Staff on social media sites should take place on public spaces such as the “wall” on Facebook.

-If a posting on a youth’s social networking site raises concerns, or a youth seems to be in any danger, Youth Advisors and Teachers should contact the or as soon as possible.
+If a posting on a youth’s social networking site raises concerns, or a youth seems to be in any danger, Youth Advisors and Teachers should contact the REY or or the LRE as soon as possible.

 Leaving RRUUC with Children and Youth